 4. Where do you see the company in five years?

 This question serves two purposes.
 First, we all want stability, and the hiring manager's answer will serve to tell you just how stable the company is.
 Who wants to work for an organization that will lay off team members in the near future?
-Asking this question also tells the hiring manager you care about the company and want to build a lasting relationship.
+Asking this question also tells the interviewers you care about the company and want to build a lasting relationship.
 Hiring managers aim to hire long-term candidates who are willing to stick around for more than a couple of years.

 While these are prime examples of questions to ask an interviewer, it by no means represents an exhaustive list of interview questions.
 Feel free to come up with a few questions on your own.
-Here are a few suggestions to help you build a competent and informative list.
+Here are a few suggestions to help you build a competent and informative list:

-The job.Ask questions about the specific position.
+- The job: Ask the interviewer questions about the specific position.
 The hiring manager should be willing to explain what you are being hired to do.
-Don't ask them to repeat items listed in the job description.
-This makes you appear incompetent and lazy.
-Ask questions about items you didn't understand or weren't listed.
+Don't just ask them to repeat items listed in the job role description.
+Instead, ask questions about items you didn't understand or weren't listed.

-Be considerate of the hiring manager.
+Be considerate of the hiring manager